bigskysoftware/htmx/www/content/essays/codin-dirty.md

 Now, I don't want to imply that any of the engineers on these projects agree with this essay in any way, but I think that we have some fairly good evidence that longer functions are OK in software projects.
-It seems safe to say that breaking up functions just to keep them small is not necessary, and you should consider doing so for other reasons, such as if it allows for reuse of some code instead.
+It seems safe to say that breaking up functions just to keep them small is not necessary, and you should consider doing so for other reasons, such as if it allows for reuse of some of that code instead.

 ## I Prefer Integration Tests to Unit Tests

-A second area where I differ from Clean Code is on unit testing.
+A second area where I differ from Clean Code recommendations is on unit testing.

-Now, here, I have to be careful: I am a huge fan of testing and highly recommend testing software as a key component of building maintainable systems.
+Here, I have to be careful: I am a huge fan of testing and highly recommend testing software as a key component of building maintainable systems.

 htmx itself is only possible because we have a good [test suite](https://htmx.org/test) that helps us ensure